 The Barefoot Investor approach, a book by Australian Scott Pape, has sold millions of copies and helped thousands of people around the world achieve financial success.
 At its core, The Barefoot Investor is about structuring your accounts to encourage your money to flow from income to investment.
+Maybe you want to join the FIRE movement, or find a system of saving that both you and your partner can understand?
+If you’re looking for a robust financial plan to help you take control of your money, The Barefoot Investor approach might be for you.

 If you’re unfamiliar with the structure, you need to read our article on The Barefoot Investor Buckets and Accounts.
 A brief summary of the general principles is: live on 60% of your income or less, get the banker off your back by avoiding credit cards and debt, prepare for inevitable emergencies and save for your future.